allgemeiner-intellekt/my-lazyvim/README.md

-# 💤 LazyVim
+# My LazyVim Config

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
+This is my personal [LazyVim](https://github.com/LazyVim/LazyVim) configuration.
-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+For setup and usage details, see the [LazyVim documentation](https://lazyvim.github.io/installation).